Erzurum offensive: Defense lines

-The Russians had a slight edge in numbers but could not rely on numbers alone.
-For that reason, the Russian plan was to break through a weak part of the line.

-On January 10, the initial offensive was directed at the XI Corps.
-The first engagement was at the Azkani village and its mountain crest of Kara Urgan.

-On January 17, at Battle of Koprukoy The forces at Köprüköy, the main town on the road to Erzurum, were forced to leave.
-By 18 January, the Russian forces approached Hasankale, a town on the road to Erzurum and the new location of the Third Army headquarters. on January 23 Kargabazar Dag Hinis.
+The Russians concentrated a little more troops on the strike directions, aerial reconnaissance was conducted and accurate data on the positions of the Turkish troops were collected.

+The Erzurum fortress was considered impregnable, it had excellent shapes, and the road to the city passed through incredible slopes.

+Road to Erzurum

+On December 29, the Russians went on the offensive in several positions at the same time, the shooters moved slowly and completely in the snow on the mountain tops, and the Turks defended very fiercely.
+On December 31, there was a Christmas assault on the Azapkei positions, as a result of which the Turks fled.
+The assault cost the Russians dearly, the 153rd Baku regiment lost up to 2,000, which is equivalent to its regular strength.

+Russian penetrated into the Passinsky valley after the capture of the Azapkei positions and took Keprikey from a raid, it was a heavy defeat for the third army, but the operation had to continue and the Russians reached the outskirts of Erzurum.

 On January 29, Mahmut Kamil Paşa returned from Istanbul.
 He could feel that the Russians would not only attack Erzurum but also renew the offensive southern flank around Lake Van.
 Hınıs, to the south, was taken on February 7 to prevent reinforcements from Muş from coming in.
 Mahmut Kamil tried to strengthen the defensive lines.
 That drew most of the Ottoman reserves and diverted their attention away from the decisive attack farther north.

 On February 11 and 12th, the Deveboynu Ridge, an important artillery platform, was the scene of heavy fighting.
 North of the Deveboynu Ridge, the Russian columns approached over the Kargapazar Ridge, which the Ottomans had considered impassable.
 The X Corps guarded that sector of the line, and its commander had positioned his divisions so that they could not support one another.
 Mahmut Kamil had five divisions in the Deve-Boyun ridge area but was slow to react to events north of that position.

+The proximity of the disruption of the assault

+After a major victory, Yudenich did not plan to stop the offensive, but Grand Duke Nicholas sharply opposed this, considering the assault doomed and irrational.
+To force Yudenich to stop, he sent Maslovsky to him, but he supported the decision of the assault, despite the highest morale of the troops.

+Looking at this, the Grand Duke and Yudenich decided to discuss it personally, and Yudenich won the dispute, preparations for the assault began.